by-student-2017/cif2qewan/README.md

 - Need: cif2cell-informal_py3
 - Other tools (Now not recommend !!!): Seek-path (AttributeError: module 'pymatgen' has no attribute 'Element' )
 - There are times when "primitive cells" work well and times when they don't.
 - Adding "r" to "orbitals" in "csv" file changed it to "random".
 However, the Wannier function does not fit well.
-"GaAs" didn't work either.
+"GaAs" didn't work either."Random" doesn't go so well that I think it's a miracle that "Si" goes well.

 ## Installation ######################################